ticknert/data_vis_intro/README.md

 Python Crash Course - Data Vis

 An attempt to use github while going through the Data Visualization Section of Python Crash Course

+## This is my work...
+Hopefully this whole thing works.